g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 Metrics
 -------

-As specified in the project details, the *tester.py* program uses the *Robot* class (in *robot.py*) to navigate the maze using the search algorithms.
+The *tester.py* program, included as part of the starter code, uses the *Robot* class (in *robot.py*) to navigate the maze using the search algorithms.
 The test condition is that the robot is given a maximum of 1000 time steps to locate the goal otherwise the run is said to have failed.
 It also reports back a score based on the formula (provided in the project definition) given below:

-Or

 **Run Score = (Time steps for Second run) + 1/30(Time steps for First run)**